SiddhiGolatkar/Build-a-Virtual-Assistant-Using-Python/README.md

 **Install below packages**

-- pip install SpeechRecognition
+- pip install SpeechRecognition - For the robot to listen to our voice/speech

-- pip install pyttsx3
+- pip install pyttsx3 - To speak out, or text to speech

+- pip install pywhatkit - For advance control on browser

+- pip install wikipedia - To get wikipedia data

+- pip install pyjokes - To get funny jokes

 - pip install PyAudio

 If you come across any issues regarding pyaudio or Text to speech module, please go through below solution.